CesiumGS/cesium-unreal/Documentation/performance-profiling-with-unreal-insights.md

 Every row is a timing event.
 Some events come from the engine, some are custom timers in the Cesium for Unreal plugin code.
 You'll notice that Incl is sorting descending, showing the events with the highest inclusive time.

-You may feel the need to jump right in to `Cesium::CreateRHITexture2D`.
+> You may feel the need to jump right in to `Cesium::CreateRHITexture2D`.
 It seems to have one of the highest exclusive times (Excl) of any of the events in the list, 1 second.
 After all, our selection is only 1.2 seconds long, so this must be the performance bottleneck right?
 Hold on.
-The total sampled time at the top (CPU) is 19.8s, indicating we are sampling across threads.
+The total sampled time at the top (CPU) is 19.8s, indicating the times are the total sampled times across threads, not absolute session duration.

 Given that the sampled time of the highest cost calls are actually somewhat small compared to the total sampled CPU time, our bottleneck is most likely outside of our timed events.